cliffchristianson/STFRPhysics/FirstPrinciples.md

 In the late 1990's I was building this constructive goemetry tool, which would intersect planes and find the edges to show; and then they killed 3DFX and Glide; and then Glide became something else entirely.
 By this point I had fundamental math like goemetry, trig, calc(123), and beyond that was interesting theory, which was also being developed as fuzzy logic by other people; and I figured I could leave that to everyone else.

 This was really whiteroom developed; not intentionally, but it was at the time where dialup existed, but the internet wasn't what it is now.
 I took some time to figure out these 'matrix things', which I had been introduced to, but really seemed like a convoluted way to do it when I could just call `multiply(a,b)` and get the answer; Please don't take this as arrogance or ...
 I mean you could say 'sure he's just lazy' but my parents did teach me to be able to do everything myself before using a calculator to do it, so before using someone elses library, I wanted to develop my own library; and I did.
-But my matrices were 90 degrees rotated and even sign inverted from what OpenGL used... so I have to do actually a lot of work to transform my native matrix into opengl; however, my rotation wasn't really built on matrix mutiplication, but rather since I was dealing with 'finitesimal' steps anyway, I could step a rotation around the X Y and Z axis, but do the rotation in every combination of steps, trying to do the most 'opposite' after each other, and I got smooth rotations.
+But my matrices were 90 degrees rotated and even sign inverted from what OpenGL used... so I have to do a lot of work to transform my native matrix into opengl; however, my rotation wasn't really built on matrix mutiplication, but rather since I was dealing with 'finitesimal' steps anyway, I could step a rotation around the X Y and Z axis, but do the rotation in every combination of steps, trying to do the most 'opposite' after each other, and I got smooth rotations.
 I even wrote https://docs.google.com/document/d/1_6JdZ0VplMFpBeR3QOcV5vhlOGYyn52T4-fITgI6lbc (July 12, 2015) a long document about the differences between A and B because I was entirely disappointed in acutally using stock matrices, preferring to implement my own physics tick; I was still resistant to quaternions, because they would self-denormalize anyway; something was still wrong there somehow.

 The short of it is, matrices are just 3 direction vectors, which can be scaled appropriately in a direction.
 Rotating a matrix around X is just rotating the Y and Z columns without affecting the X direction vector...
 When you take the rotation forumla for rotating around `any axis` and apply `(1,0,0)`, `(0,1,0)`,`(0,0,1)` that much becomes quite clear.
 So the [implemantaion of rotation](https://github.com/d3x0r/SACK/blob/master/src/vectlib/vectlib.c#L527) that I kept did less work to rotate around a single known axis, than any axis.

-Any modification of the unit vectors describing the orientation does not further update the origintation, just causes a skew/untrue representation in 3D linear space.
+Any modification of the unit vectors describing the orientation does not further update the origination, just causes a skew/untrue representation in 3D linear space.
 Matrices are able to express a direction, but they omit the second cover; there could be a rotation that's 180 degrees apart from them that is approached from two different sides, and is not actually the same rotation; although a representation of the resulting matrix has a direction... ....
 (This is all circular; and isn't going anywhere)

 Matrices are centered at the origin, and assume that a thing will have positive and negative angles, and that +180 = -180.